lizaveta-yakimenka/currency-converter/README.md

 # currency-converter

-An inmplementation of JavaScript Currency Converter on a web page.
+An implementation of JavaScript Currency Converter function on a web page.
 The page also allows translation, you can translate it to any language available through Google Translate, implemented with JavaScript as well.